Image credit: Carter's

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Carter's “Not Good Enough”.
+Here we rate Carter's “It's a Start”.
 These are a few factors influencing its score:

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Carter's “Not Good Enough”.
 These are a few factors influencing its score: